Dirac equation for strings: Dirac equation for strings

 \section{Dirac equation for strings}

-It is frequently argued that supersymmetric extension of bosonic string theory is \emph{necessary} in order to a) avoid the appearance of tachyons from the spectrum and b) introduce fermions anyway as they exist in the real world.
+Results in previous section are obtained by considering only the radial oscillations of a string.
+It is however well known that when all degrees of freedom are taken into account then one encounters two serious problems: the existence of the tachyon and the violation of Lorentz symmetry.
+It is frequently argued that supersymmetric extension of bosonic string theory are therefore \emph{necessary} in order to a) avoid the appearance of tachyons from the spectrum and b) introduce fermions anyway as they exist in the real world.
 In this and the following section we show that a) and b) can be obtained in a different way - not introducing supersymmetry at all.

 Let us consider point particles for the moment.
 The relativistic equation for fermions was obtained by Dirac by taking the square-root of the Klein-Gordon equation, which, in turn, can be viewed as a constraint derived from the action of a point particle.
 Therefore the logic behind Dirac equation can be seen as follows